krisnaproject/infopatutrejoapk/README.md

 - Website-side update.
 No need update on application-side
 - Nearly maintenance-free.
 Devs can focus to add new features while also fixing any bugs which available during daily use.

-Info Patutrejo APK (WebView) is a part from Community Social Service (Kuliah Kerja Nyata) Multimeda Training Center (Sekolah Tinggi Multi Media) Yogyakarta.
+Info Patutrejo APK (WebView) is a part from Community Social Service (Kuliah Kerja Nyata) Multimedia Training Center (Sekolah Tinggi Multi Media) Yogyakarta.

 Special thanks to:
 - Users who share a code to fix any general problem on Android WebView Implementation on every forum (StackOverflow, etc)